AfterRace/SoC_Project/readme.md

 To do this we used '/dev/uio0' for the Audio to AXI device because it needs to handle interrupt, and we used '/dev/mem' for the AXI to Audio because in this case , interrupt is not required.
 After mapping the device, we repeated in a loop these instructions: we enabled the interrupt for the Audio To AXI, we waited the interrupt then  we copied the content of the Audio To Axi registers to the AXI to Audio registers.
 In this way we transferred  the audio from the line in to the headphone out ports of the ZedBoard.

 ### Step 2: Receive Audio Over Network in Linux and Play it Back
-In this step of the project , we wrote a new audio driver which will have capable of getting audio over network.
+In this step of the project, we wrote a new audio driver which is capable of receiving audio packages from the local network and forward them to the AXI bus.

-The requirements are:
+The audio network stream is specified as followed:
 * **Network protocol:** UDP
 * **Sender address:** Broadcast (10.255.255.255)
 * **Port:** 7891